hindu-comm/weblogs/manasataramgini/2014/04/2014-04-22_some-discussion-on-the-siberian-conquests-of-the-mongols-and-the-ainu-in-history.md

 excitement was ranging in North America there was proposal that he was related to the Ainu.
 This seemed a bit strange even if plausible at that point.
-The Ainu possess the peculiar Y-chromosome haplogroup D, which is otherwise found prominently in Ryukyuans, Tibetans, and some Andaman tribesmen, and at low levels in Adi and Apatani tribesmen of northeastern India and some tribes of Philippines.
+The Ainu possess the peculiar Y-chromosome haplogroup D, which is otherwise found prominently in Ryukyuans, Tibetans,and some Andaman tribesmen, and at low levels in Adi and Apatani tribesmen of northeastern India and some tribes of Philippines.
 This haplogroup is however not found in the Americas.
 The distribution of haplogroup D in